Yamanashi 1st district: Representatives over time

 Nakao and Koshiishi contested the new 1st district in 1996: Nakao won.
 Koshiishi was elected to the Diet in the 1998 election to represent Yamanashi in the House of Councillors.

 In the 2000 Representatives election, Ozawa challenged Nakao and unseated him.
 He held onto the seat until 2012 when he joined the Japan Restoration Party and lost the district to Liberal Democratic newcomer Noriko Miyagawa, a former junior high school teacher.

 Katsuhito Nakajima won the seat for the Democratic Party of Japan, and then continued to represent the electorate for the Democratic Party after the DPJ merged with other parties to form this new party.
 He was then re-elected as an independent in the 2017 election.

-The LDP’s Shinichi Nakatani was elected in 2021, but was then defeated in the 2024 election by Nakajima, who won the seat back running as a member of the Comstitutional Democratic Party.
+The LDP's Shinichi Nakatani was elected in 2021, but was then defeated in the 2024 election by Nakajima, who won the seat back running as a member of the Constitutional Democratic Party.